TeboM/TeboM/README.md

 *  :shield: Improving Defensive tactics
 *  :dart: Honing The Art of Offensive Security.

-> _"Addicted to seeking and understanding.
+> _"One query.
+One hunt.
+One build at a time.
 Focused on the craft."_